Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 # BI development

+## Principles
+- Always work incrementally.
+Build out a single metric.
+Then move on to the next.
+Keep your SQL simple until it works for one use case.
+Then add additional complexity only when the simple proofs to work
+- Never make a change promptly.
+Keep different versions and decide what’s best over time
+- Don’t build something slightly complex in SQL until the approach is confirmed across the board.
+Whenver you're code starts to look complex, take a step back and see if we can prove an easier solution and whether we can simplify the complexity

 ## Project charter
 Create an initial high level project charter with the project objectives, scope, approach, involved parties and team staffing, success criteria, constraints, assumptions, and risks.
 This should include a high level architecture of the different data sources and ideally the most important dimensions (high level bus matrix).
 It should also have a list of high level priorities: teams / processes to get BI for and in what phase these will be implemented - this could be a high level gannt chart out of which individual tasks will be added to a backlog / PM tool.
 Note that this starts of as a draft and will be updated incrementally